 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
-Without an above average credit score, entering into a loan for a house is harder and, you could find yourself renting longer than you expected in Victorville until your FICO score is acceptable.
+Putting back your money for a down payment is great, but if you don't have a strong credit score to reinforce it, you could find yourself renting longer than you expected in Victorville, California until your FICO score is acceptable.

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a decent interest rate.
-Some of the pieces in deciding your FICO score include:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the factors in deciding your FICO score include:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Lenders want to be positive that giving you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You'll still get approved for a mortgage loan with a lower score, but the interest accrued over time could be more than double the amount of an individual having a near perfect FICO score.
+You'll still get approved for a mortgage loan with a lower score, but the interest accumulated over time could be more than double that of someone with a superior credit score.

-Improving your credit score is the best way to ease into owning a home.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to raise your score.
+You want a better score, but how do you get there?
 Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

-- Department store cards and service station cards.
-For those who have no credit or low credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always beware of charging a high balance for more than a couple of months because these types of cards traditionally have a higher interest rate.
+- Apply for gas cards or store credit.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always avoid holding a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in one or two payments.

-- Pay on time.
-Payment history is a huge factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Payment history is a huge factor in your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Wiest Realty, Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Wiest Realty, Inc., the loan process is sure to go more smoothly so you, too, can achieve home ownership.